jagc108/parking-app/README.md

     USER ||--o{ AUDIT_LOG : "records"
 ```
 ## Conclusion
-The combined technical approach detailed in this report provides a comprehensive blueprint for the development, deployment, and operation of both the frontend and backend APIs of the Municipal Parking Management Application.
+The combined technical approach detailed in this repository provides a comprehensive blueprint for the development, deployment, and operation of both the frontend and backend APIs of the Municipal Parking Management Application.
 By leveraging modern frameworks, robust CI/CD pipelines, container orchestration, and a strong security posture, the solution is designed to be scalable, highly available, and resilient to future growth and integration needs.